Data & Definitions

 Peer benchmarks compare your metric values against other physicians in similar practice contexts.
 Benchmarks are calculated from the same real-world data that powers your personal metrics, ensuring the comparison population reflects actual practice patterns rather than self-reported or survey-based data.

-Benchmark cohorts are defined by specialty and, where sufficient data are available, by practice location.
-Benchmarks provide context for your own data — they reflect how your practice compares to peers in similar clinical environments, not a performance evaluation.
+Benchmark cohorts are defined by specialty and, where sufficient data is available, by practice location.
+Benchmarks provide context for your own data, they reflect how your practice compares to peers in similar clinical environments, not a performance evaluation.

 Metric Categories

-Metrics in Jiro Health are organized into seven categories:
+Metrics in Jiro are organized into seven categories:

 Each metric includes a description, the direction of the preferred outcome (higher or lower), and the benchmark against which your value is compared.
 For a detailed view of what Metrics fall in each category, visit the Metrics: Overview page.